szolotykh/kinisi-motor-controller-firmware/commands.md

   - Range: 0 to 3

 ### BRAKE_MOTOR (0x04)
-Description: This command brakes motor by setting its speed to 0.
+Description: This command brakes motor.
 Properties:
 - motor_index (uint8_t): The index of the motor to set the speed for.
   - Range: 0 to 3